 Take out some live plants

 Since live plants require watering, they quickly raise the humidity level.
-The best way to solve the problem is to remove them from the tank and add fake ones.
+The best way to solve the problem is to remove them from the

 Use a dehumidifier